Efficiency

 Motor Efficiency

 Motor efficiency is the ratio of mechanical power output divided by the electrical power input.
-Very generally, electric motors have peak efficiencies in the 90-ish percent range.
+Larger electric motor are more efficient than smaller ones.
+Very generally, electric motors for small vehicles have peak efficiencies in the 90-ish percent range.
 However, efficiency is not a single number and can vary greatly throughout the motor's operating range.
 (See the ePure's Motor section for a typical efficiency map.)

 A motor's loss terms are copper windings (joule heating), iron core (eddy current), and viscous force (cogging torque, bearing friction, and windage).